edsondota/flutter_car_brands_quiz/README.md

 $ flutter run
 ```

-Or just open the project on Android Studio or Visual Studio previusly configured to flutter run projects.
+Or just open the project on Android Studio or Visual Studio Code previusly configured to flutter run projects.